-Recent papers confirm that the interface between air and protein solutions can lead to major errors in viscosity measurements of protein solutions and model synovial fluids!
+Recent papers confirm that the interface between air and protein solutions can lead to major errors when it comes to getting accurate viscosity measurements of protein solutions and model synovial fluids!

 A series of recent scientific reports indicates that the air/protein-solution interface introduces major errors into viscosity measurements.
 Traditional viscometers and rheometers require an air/solution interface for viscosity measurements.
+This often results in greater % in error and higher viscosity results in general (check out our webinar where we go over different types of viscosity).
 The protein molecules are adsorbed at the air interface to minimize overall free energy.
 Protein molecules rearrange at the interface and form a viscoelastic film, which in turn affects the apparent viscosity of the solution.
 The film leads to erroneously high viscosity measurements of protein solutions by an order of magnitude.